Wife, Mother, and Hermit(d. ca 500)

-+ When the chieftan Gwynllyw (who was later honored as a saint) asked for her hand in marriage, Gladys’ father refused and Gwynllyw and Gladys ran away together and lived as bandits.
++ When the chieftain Gwynllyw (who was later honored as a saint) asked for her hand in marriage, Gladys’ father refused and Gwynllyw and Gladys ran away together and lived as bandits.

-+ Later, at Glady’s urgings, Gwynllyw chose to stop running and to embrace the Christian Faith.
++ Later, at Glady’s urging, Gwynllyw chose to stop running and to embrace the Christian Faith.
 The couple later had a child, who has come to be honored as Saint Cadoc of Llancarfan.

 + Gladys later became a hermit in rural Wales and became the object of great devotion after her death sometime after the year 500.

 Saint Gwynllyw is also honored on this day and, so tradition tells us, he later became a monk at Newport, Wales, and, later, a hermit.
 An Anglican cathedral in Newport, Wales, is dedicated to his memory.

 “May all your works thank you, O Lord, and all your Holy ones bless you.
 They shall speak of the glory of your reign, and declare your mighty deeds.”—Entrance Antiphon for Mass of the Common of Holy Men and Women, For Several Saints